-I recently inherited a small garden to work with which presented a slight conundrum.
+I recently inherited a small garden to work with; it presented a slight conundrum.
 For one thing, it was a bit late in spring for heroic amounts of germination and bringing plants on, and for another, there are limitations on the amenity use of the garden.
-The largest parcel of land is lawn and (regrettably) must remain so in order to service a role for testing tents and camping equipment.
-Additional to this, there are three medium sized trees at the edge of the garden and sitting right above the flower border.
+The largest parcel of land is the lawn and (regrettably) must remain so to service a role for testing tents and camping equipment.
+Additional to this, there are three medium-sized trees at the edge of the garden and sitting right above the flower border.
 The rest of the garden (borders, fences, and any surface in sight) is fair game.
 So, let the gardening commence!

 Image by Dr. A. Patterson.

-Given the constraints of space, the possibility of growing any large amount of food is off the cards for this venture.
-Cats have littered the borders and slug pellets have been used extensively in the past, so the risk of contamination precludes significant amounts of food plants.
+Given the constraints of space, the possibility of growing any significant amount of food is off the cards for this venture.
+Cats have littered the borders, and slug pellets have been used extensively in the past, so the risk of contamination precludes significant amounts of food plants.
 That said, there is always the chance to grow some cheeky lettuce in plant pockets.

 The basic structure within which defines the border area.
 Image by Dr. A. Patterson

 As you can see, the trees lead the way in this garden.
 And that way is UPWARDS!
 In such a small space with an abundance of sides, edges, fences and walls, utilising verticality in a growing design is essential.
 That should include:

 1. Pot plants arranged in tiers, from the lawn layer, up to small trees and bushes.

 2. Using ledges and surfaces as much as possible for ‘lone’ pot plants.